-Caffeine is the No. 1 most socially acceptable and frequently used drug.
+Caffeine is perhaps the most socially acceptable and frequently used drug.
 Yes, caffeine is a drug.
-More specifically, it's an ergogenic aid, meaning caffeine helps the body perform better during physical activity.
-The 2014 Perceived Exertion Laboratory Manual reports the ergogenic effect of caffeine occurs because it changes a person's perception of how much effort an individual puts forth while exercising.
+More specifically, it's an ergogenic aid, meaning caffeine may help the body perform better during physical activity.
+The ergogenic effect of caffeine occurs because it changes a person's perception of how much effort an individual puts forth while exercising.
 In other words, caffeine gives exercisers a boost in energy so they push themselves harder.

 What is Caffeine?

-Caffeine occurs naturally in some seeds and plants, the most common being coffee beans and cacao beans.
-Historically, people have consumed caffeine mostly through coffee and tea, but manufacturers have started producing it chemically and adding it to numerous drinks and foods for its physical and psychological boost.
-Most people are familiar with energy drinks, which reduce fatigue and improve performance.
-And, many individuals now consume caffeine pre-workout, predominantly through energy drinks or gels, to reap the benefits of a more exerting workout.
+Caffeine occurs naturally in some seeds and plants, the most common being coffee and cacao beans.
+Historically, coffee and tea have been among the most common ways that people have consumed caffeine, but manufacturers have started producing it chemically and adding it to numerous drinks and foods for its physical and psychological boost.
+Most people are familiar with energy drinks, which may help to reduce fatigue and improve physical performance.
+Many individuals now also consume caffeine pre-workout, predominantly through energy drinks or gels, to reap the benefits of a more exerting workout.

 How Does it Work?